PoliticalGraveyard.com

 Cavalovitch, Jerri Palombia — also known as Jerri Cavalovitch — of Pittsburgh, Allegheny County, Pa.
 Democrat.
 Delegate to Democratic National Convention from Pennsylvania, 2000.
 Female.
 Still living as of 2005.

-CAVANAGH: See also P. D. Kribs — Robert Ferdinand Wagner, Jr.
+CAVANAGH: See also P. D. Kribs — Robert Ferdinand Wagner Jr.

 Cavanagh, Charles Thomas (b.
 1893) — of Cambridge, Middlesex County, Mass.
 Born in Cambridge, Middlesex County, Mass., June 12, 1893.
 Democrat.
 Member of Massachusetts state house of representatives, 1929-34; member of Massachusetts state senate Second Middlesex District, 1934-36.
 Member, Elks; Knights of Columbus; American Legion.
 Burial location unknown.

 Cavanagh, Dan J. (b.
 1883) — of Twin Falls, Twin Falls County, Idaho.
 Born in St. Charles, St. Charles County, Mo., March 20, 1883.
-Son of Dan Cavanagh and Ann (Martin) Cavanagh.
 Democrat.
-Road contractor; rancher; member of Idaho state house of representatives, 1933-37; delegate to Democratic National Convention from Idaho, 1944, 1948, 1952; Idaho Democratic state chair, 1947-48; member of Democratic National Committee from Idaho, 1948-50.
+Road contractor; rancher; member of Idaho state house of representatives, 1933-37; delegate to Democratic National Convention from Idaho, 1944 (member, Credentials Committee), 1948, 1952; Idaho Democratic state chair, 1947-48; member of Democratic National Committee from Idaho, 1948-50.
 Catholic.
 Member, Elks.
 Burial location unknown.

-Relatives: Married, October 6, 1915, to Pearl Langford.
+Relatives: Son of Dan Cavanagh and Ann (Martin) Cavanagh; married, October 6, 1915, to Pearl Langford.

 Cavanagh, Garvan — of East Norwalk, Norwalk, Fairfield County, Conn.
 Democrat.
 Alternate delegate to Democratic National Convention from Connecticut, 1956.
-Still living as of 1956.
+Presumed deceased.
+Burial location unknown.

 Cavanagh, George — of Baltimore, Md.
 Republican.
 Alternate delegate to Republican National Convention from Maryland, 1956.
-Still living as of 1956.
+Presumed deceased.
+Burial location unknown.

 Cavanagh, Howard W. — of Battle Creek, Calhoun County, Mich.
 Democrat.
-Democratic candidate for U.S. Representative from Michigan 3rd District, 1918, 1921, 1935, 1936 (primary); candidate for Presidential Elector for Michigan, 1920; candidate for justice of Michigan state supreme court, 1923; delegate to Democratic National Convention from Michigan, 1932; delegate to Michigan convention to ratify 21st amendment from Calhoun County 2nd District, 1933; candidate for Michigan state senate 9th District, 1942.
+Democratic candidate for U.S. Representative from Michigan 3rd District, 1918, 1921, 1935, 1936 (primary); candidate for Presidential Elector for Michigan; candidate for justice of Michigan state supreme court, 1923; delegate to Democratic National Convention from Michigan, 1932; delegate to Michigan convention to ratify 21st amendment from Calhoun County 2nd District, 1933; candidate for Michigan state senate 9th District, 1942.
 Burial location unknown.

 Cavanagh, Jerome Patrick (1928-1979) — also known as Jerome P. Cavanagh; Jerry Cavanagh — of Detroit, Wayne County, Mich.
 Born in Detroit, Wayne County, Mich., June 16, 1928.
-Son of Sylvester J. Cavanagh and Irene (Timmons) Cavanagh.
 Democrat.
-Lawyer; mayor of Detroit, Mich., 1962-69; candidate in primary for U.S. Senator from Michigan, 1966; candidate in primary for Governor of Michigan, 1974.
+Lawyer; mayor of Detroit, Mich., 1962-70; candidate for U.S. Senator from Michigan, 1966; delegate to Democratic National Convention from Michigan, 1968; candidate for Governor of Michigan, 1974.
 Catholic.
 Died in 1979 (age about 51 years).
 Interment at Mt.
 Elliott Cemetery, Detroit, Mich.

-Relatives: Married, November 22, 1952, to Mary Helen Martin.
+Relatives: Son of Sylvester J. Cavanagh and Irene (Timmons) Cavanagh; married, November 22, 1952, to Mary Helen Martin.

 Cavanagh, Jerry See Jerome Patrick Cavanagh

 Cavanagh, Joseph A. (b.
 1883) — of Midland, Midland County, Mich.
 Born near McBain, Missaukee County, Mich., April 27, 1883.
 Republican.
-Mayor of Midland, Mich., 1916-20; member of Michigan state house of representatives from Midland County, 1949-56.
+Mayor of Midland, Mich., 1917-21; defeated in primary, 1921; member of Michigan state house of representatives from Midland County, 1949-56.
 Presbyterian.
 Interment somewhere in Midland, Mich.

 Cavanagh, Michael F. (b.
 1940) — of Lansing, Ingham County, Mich.; East Lansing, Ingham County, Mich.
 Born in Detroit, Wayne County, Mich., October 21, 1940.
 Democrat.
 Lawyer; district judge in Michigan, 1973-74; Judge, Michigan Court of Appeals 2nd District, 1975-82; justice of Michigan state supreme court, 1983-; chief justice of Michigan state supreme court, 1991-95.
 Catholic.
 Irish ancestry.
 Member, American Bar Association; American Judicature Society.
-Still living as of 2011.
+Still living as of 2014.

-See also Wikipedia article — NNDB dossier
+See also Wikipedia article — NNDB dossier — Michigan Supreme Court Historical Society

 Cavanagh, Owen — of New York, New York County, N.Y.
 Member of New York state assembly from New York County 3rd District, 1869-70.
 Burial location unknown.